Mandryl/Chirp-Developer-Challenge-2022/README.md

 IBM Debater API is an API for [Project Debater](https://research.ibm.com/interactive/project-debater/), which IBM is researching.
 API key will be issued if you applied for the [Early Access Program](https://early-access-program.debater.res.ibm.com/).

-> note
+> **Note**
 > We have received permission from the person in charge to use the API for the Hacakathon.
 > If you use this source code in the production level, please check [the user agreement of IBM Project Debater](https://early-access-program.debater.res.ibm.com/) and obtain approval for use from the person in charge.

 If the API key is issued, set the environment variables as follows.